KUMARAVEL04/CGT_Assgn/README.md

 respect to this minimum spanning tree.
 5. Find the edge connectivity and vertex connectivity of this graph.
 Find the value of K for which the graph is K-connected.

+Minimum Spanning tree needs to be generated before finding Fundamental cut sets and cut vertices, initial launch might require minimum spanning tree to be generated twice to enable the buttons